patrick-llgc/Learning-Deep-Learning/paper_notes/geometric_pretraining.md

 The idea of encoding motion between two different frames into a latent vector is very similar to PoseNet in [SfM-learner](sfm_learner.md) and [Struct2Depth](struct2depth.md) and more flexible.

+The idea of using geometric pretraining to improve monoDepth or mono3D is similar to [CubifAE-3D](cubifae_3d.md).

 #### Key ideas
 - Pretraining Architecture
 	- A conditional encoder-decoder to separate **structure** information and **motion** information